 The OpenGL pipeline will not be enabled if the hardware or drivers do not meet the minimum requirements.

-If for some reason one of the following requirements is not met, Java 2D will fall back and use the default pipeline (X11 on Oracle Solaris/Linux, GDI/DirectDraw on Windows), which means your application will continue to work correctly, but without the OpenGL acceleration.
+If one of the following requirements is not met, Java 2D will fall back and use the default pipeline (X11 on Oracle Solaris/Linux or GDI/DirectDraw on Windows), which means your application will continue to work correctly, but without the OpenGL acceleration.

-The minimum requirements for Oracle Solaris and Linux operating systems are the following:
+The minimum requirements for the Oracle Solaris and Linux operating systems are the following:

 Hardware accelerated OpenGL/GLX libraries installed and configured properly

 OpenGL version 1.2 or higher

 GLX version 1.3 or higher